Forecast-it/handbook/our-internal-systems.md

 Logging of errors for bug fixing, monitoring and troubleshooting the production code.

+### Sentry

+Logging of errors for bug fixing, monitoring and troubleshooting the production code.

 ### Sendgrid

 All transactional and newsletters are sent via this service.